Last updated on .

 Overall, I think the Caribbean Naval Museum is an excellent museum, but as I mentioned earlier, there’s way too much information to keep visitors interested.
 If they cut down a bit, it would make it easier to enjoy without relying too much on the interactive exhibits.
 They would also benefit from including information in English to make it more accessible to foreign visitors.

-Map Including the Caribbean Naval Museum
+Map with the Caribbean Naval Museum

 Author